Background pattern

 Consult your doctor or pharmacist before starting to take Efedrina Level.

-This medication should be administered with caution in patients:
+This medicine should be administered with caution in patients:

 • with a history of heart disease,

-• with cardiovascular diseases such as arrhythmias (abnormal heart rhythm), hypertension (high blood pressure) or vascular occlusive diseases (narrowing of the arteries),
+• with cardiovascular diseases such as arrhythmias (abnormal heart rhythm), high blood pressure or occlusive vascular diseases (narrowing of the arteries),

 • with diabetes (high blood sugar levels),

-• with urinary retention (inability or difficulty urinating),
+• with urinary retention (inability and/or difficulty urinating),

-• with benign prostatic hyperplasia (enlargement of the prostate),
+• with prostatic hypertrophy (enlargement of the prostate),

-• with a predisposition to glaucoma (increased intraocular pressure),
+• with a predisposition to glaucoma (increased pressure in the eye),

 • of advanced age (see section 3 of this leaflet).